aln730/Live-Transcription/README.md

 # Live-Transcription
 A live transcription service made for CSH's ImagineRIT 2025 project using WhisperAI.
+Now improved with threading for CPU usage.

 Hi everyone!